 Elizabeth Shea (20:56)

-exactly.
-So any other pieces of advice that you might want to share with the, I think you had said you had two or three, anything else that you'd like to share in terms of the process or what it meant to you personally as a CEO and a person with a family and an outside life and all that good stuff?
+Yeah, exactly.
+So, any other pieces of advice that you might want to share . . .
+I think you had said you had two or three.
+Anything else that you'd like to share in terms of the process or what it meant to you personally as a CEO and a person with a family and an outside life and all that good stuff?

 Sean Griffey (21:15)

-very lucky that we had good advisors who wouldn't allow that to happen because we just kept on trucking through the process when they left. so, you know, that's one of the things I say is that buyers come and go, you know, and it's not a reflection necessarily on you or your business why they say yes or no. It's like they've got their own things going on that change the mind.
+So, we were very lucky that we had good advisors who wouldn't allow that to happen because we just kept on trucking through the process when they left.
+One of the things I say is that buyers come and go, and it's not a reflection necessarily on you or your business why they say yes or no. It's like they've got their own things going on that change the mind.
 But we got lucky there.

 Elizabeth Shea (24:08)

 Right.
 Wow.
 That is a great story.
-Thank you for sharing that. mean, yeah, if you had gone with that one person or that one company that could have been like, it's exhausting too to go through that process and have to start over again.
-So, so you and your, your co-founders, everyone has since departed from the company.
-Is that, is that the case?
+Thank you for sharing that.
+If you had gone with that one person or that one company that could have been like . . . it's exhausting too to go through that process and have to start over again!

 Sean Griffey (24:19)

-You know, certainly a lot of ups and downs in the businesses, but I can't remember a time we ever had a huge knockdown drag out fight.
-I think the one great thing is we've, you know, never questioned each other's intentions or integrity or anything.
-So I'm kind of just the luckiest person in, in who ended up picking co-founders, wouldn't be here without them.
+Exactly.
+We've all kind of gone our own separate ways, but still regularly have lunch together.
+It's strange to work with some people for a couple of decades and see them every day and then don't see them.
+But I think we're very lucky in that three co-founders — Ryan Wilmson, Eli Dickinson, and myself — there were certainly a lot of ups and downs in the businesses, but I can't remember a time we ever had a huge knockdown drag out fight.
+I think the one great thing is we've never questioned each other's intentions or integrity.
+So, I'm kind of just the luckiest person in terms of picking co-founders, and I wouldn't be here without them.

 Elizabeth Shea (25:10)

 No, that's terrific.
-And thanks for the hat tip to them because I do remember meeting them as well when we rang the bell in Nasdaq.
-So what's next for you?
-I mean, you're young and active and what's what's next for you?
+And thanks for the hat tip to them because I do remember meeting them as well when we rang the bell at Nasdaq.
+So, what's next for you?
+I mean, you're young and active.
+What's next for you?
 Do you know?

 Sean Griffey (25:22)